 Dr Nicole Mazur, ENVision Environmental Consulting

-Nicki has been Director of EEC for x years and specialises in social research, stakeholder and community engagement and program evaluation to inform environmental and natural resource policy and management.
+Nicki has been Director of EEC for 10 years and specialises in social research, stakeholder and community engagement and program evaluation, particularly in relation to environmental and natural resource policy and management.

-Keith is a well-known engagement practitioner from Melbourne, who has been regional coordinator for IAP2 in Victoria and is now on the IAP2 Board.
+Keith is a well-known and talented engagement practitioner from Melbourne.
+He works with colleagues, Nicole Hunter and Kimbra White, as MosaicLab, a company specialising in high influence engagement and deliberative democracy, who have run numerous successful engagement projects across Victoria and Australia.
 Keith uses a range of innovative methods to design and facilitate effective and productive engagements for a wide range of clients.
-He has a science background and worked in the UK on public engagement in science at ?.
+He also has a science background and worked in the UK on public engagement in science.

 Janet Salisbury, Biotext

-Janet has run the very successful company, Biotext, for over 14 years and has offices in Canberra and Melbourne.
+Until recently, Janet was Director of the very successful company, Biotext.
 Biotext has built on its high quality work in writing, editing and information design services, and also developed strengths in research, engagement and training.
 Janet developed a strong interest in community engagement and dialogue methods through her work on significant biotechnology issues and she is an member of the ANU Centre for Dialogue practitioners group.
 In 2009, she initiated Canberra Conversations– a series of deliberative forums dealing with important local issues.

 Janet and Wendy worked together to deliver a communication and engagement strategy to the Office of the Gene Technology Regulator, and Wendy has delivered training through Biotext.